saipavansiripuram/React-Interview-Questions/README.md

   - Use `useCallback` when you want to memoize a callback function and only recreate it when specific dependencies change.
   - Useful for optimizing the performance of callback functions, especially when passing them to child components, preventing unnecessary re-renders.

-## Q: Explain Life Cycle Methods in class based components ?
+2. ### Explain Life Cycle Methods in class based components ?

 In class-based components in React, the lifecycle of a component refers to the series of phases that a component goes through, from its creation to its removal from the DOM.
 The lifecycle methods are functions that are automatically called at different points during the existence of a component.
 Here are the main phases of the lifecycle in class-based components: